 Cultivating a Service Culture by Asking for Feedback and Getting It!

-Two years ago, UC Davis launched a survey tool developed and administered by UC San Diego to collect and analyze confidential data from customers on university administrative services.
+In 2018, UC Davis launched a survey tool developed and administered by UC San Diego to collect and analyze confidential data from customers on university administrative services.
 We wanted to establish a framework for continually assessing the effectiveness of our services.
 Survey results have revealed where services are highly valued, and where opportunities exist to enhance our programs.
-View full interactive results and action plans.

 Second Year Highlights (2019)